Loxantra

 Loxantra is a Greek social drama television series that was filmed and broadcast in the 1979-1980 season, based on the book of the same name by Maria Iordanidou.
 A total of 30 episodes were broadcast, from January 19 to August 16, 1980, by ERT.
-It was one of the last black-and-white series of the first years of color, from 1979, ERT.
-At the same time, it is one of the oldest series preserved in the ERT Archive.
+It was one of the last series produced in black-and-white.
+At the same time, it is one of the oldest series preserved in the ERT archive.

 Plot

 It is the story of the Polis Loxantra from her marriage to her old age.
 Loxantra marries a widower with four children, Dimitros, at an advanced age.
 She raises children, marries them, emigrates, grows old, and through her story the history of the entire world of Polis unfolds, through the events that marked it before World War I.